College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 An over-the-air antenna is the only way to watch college football games for free.
 After an affordable one-time cost, you can watch any game that is broadcast on your local networks.

-We use the Mohu Leaf, and it has served us well for years.
+We use the Mohu Leaf, and it has served us well.
 You can get ten percent off the purchase of one with the code FRUGALRULES10.

 If an antenna won’t work where you live, many of the cable replacement services listed above will solve the problem.